 I, myself was once a single mother with two boys for a huge part of my life…without childcare I would not have been able to work and become the person I am or have the lovely collection of finger paintings and kindy crafts that have started this journey with Grafic Muse Kids today.
 My children now men – still talk fondly of these days and I’m grateful that my boys were kindly looked after in Childcare Facilities along the beautiful South Coast of NSW and have still been able to create lovely bonds years later.
 This seriously took a huge amount of pressure of me, knowing my boys were happy and supported whilst I worked.
 For me I could never show enough gratitude and now by paying it forward through Grafic Muse Kids is my way of saying thank you.

-So whenever you see the GMK Paying It Forward Logo – this means that part of the sales of that particular artwork go to either a Childcare Facility or donated to The Smith Family or Camp Quality.
-By supporting these charities, Grafic Muse Kids can help with the poverty cycle and give children every opportunity to thrive one way or another no matter the given circumstances.
+I’ve also chosen to donate to The Smith Family or Camp Quality.
+I feel by supporting these charities, Grafic Muse Kids can help with the poverty cycle and give children every opportunity to thrive one way or another no matter the given circumstances.